 We offer a 35 months position within the research project "MarMib: Impact of marine microplastic associated biofilms on environmental and human health", funded by The Norwegian Research Council.

 No one can be appointed for more than one Postdoctoral Research Fellowship at the University of Oslo.
-Starting date no later than 30 November 2021.
+Starting date as soon as possible.

 The project aims to assess the linkage between biofilms forming on microplastics (MP), spread of antimicrobial resistance genes (AMRGs) in biofilms and marine ecology.
 The primary objective is to describe how bacteria, and their ecological function, associated with MP may differ based on different amount of MP, antibiotic and metal pollution in the waters and geographic location (from tropics to artic).
 Plasmid-borne AMRGs are of particular interest since they have a potential for rapid spread.
 Understanding how the plasmid resistome varies in Asia, with heavy MP pollution and high antibiotic consumption, from other areas such as Northen Norway, is also a part of the primary objectives.